 Accommodation Team Supervision of Students in Residential Accommodation

 The comprehensive Accommodation Team provide pastoral support, well being and supervision 24 hours a day, 7 days a week (term time only).
 The staff are dedicated to safeguarding and the welfare and safety of all residential students.
-The Accommodation staff are available 24⁄7 with all staff working a ‘waking’ shift and the Accommodation Team are available by duty phone 24⁄7 — 7 days a week (term time only).
+The Accommodation staff are available 24 hours a day, 7 days a week (term time only).
 The Accommodation Team are on call with a duty phone for all enquiries, information, wellbeing concerns, parental consents and emergencies.

 All residential students are required to sign their Licence to Occupy which is the residential accommodation contract which is distributed with the formal offer of accommodation.
 All residential students are subject to the College’s Code of Conduct.
 Any breaches of the Code of Conduct or Licence to Occupy will be dealt with according to the College Disciplinary Procedure, a summary of which is available in the Student Information Booklet.

 Residents under the age of 18 are required to ‘sign in’ with accommodation staff each evening before the residential curfew at 22:30.
 Students will be signing in to confirm that they are going back to their Hall of Residence, not that they are simply ‘on campus’.
 Each student will then be accompanied back to their hall by a member of staff.
 Curfew remains in place until each morning at 07.30am.
 If students wish to stay off campus overnight, parents/guardians must contact a member of the Accommodation Team and give parental permission before the student leaves campus and the student must sign out in the Accommodation office before leaving the campus and hand in their keys.